TCI Global Toolkit: AdvocacyAdvocacy with Family Planning Champions

 You can use different methods to identify potential champions:

-- The Net-Map method can help identify potential stakeholders, champions and challenges, as was used in Nigeria at the national and local levels to help guide their advocacy work.
+- The Net-Map method can help identify potential stakeholders, family planning champions and challenges, as was used in Nigeria and Francophone West Africa at the national and local levels to help guide their advocacy work.

 Train champions on family planning and advocacy topics

 - Community health workers may need training on how to provide family planning to their clients, so they are better prepared to champion family planning in their work and with their communities.
-A training package for community health workersdeveloped by the Tupange project in Kenya, can be used as a guide.
+Tupange Pamoja’s five-day training on family planning for community health workers can be a guide.

 - Religious, community and political leaders may benefit from an orientation event to better prepare them to talk about family planning at the national, community and individual levels.
-In Kenya, the Tupange project developed a one-day orientation for religious leaders.
-The Urban Reproductive Health Initiative in Senegal also engaged religious leaders, and developed targeted messages with which they could promote family planning among their peers.
+Tupange Pamoja developed a 1.5-day facilitators guide for orienting community leaders, religious leaders, champions and gatekeepers on the benefits of family planning.
+In Francophone West Africa and Nigeria, TCI engages with religious leaders and members of interfaith fora, coaching them in cohorts to support each other to share family planning messages in their religious communities.
 This can be a key way to recruit additional family planning champions.
-More information on this approach can be found here.
 The orientation can include a range of materials depending on the champions’ needs.
 Examples include:

-- Tupange’s Myth and Misconceptions Booklet and a presentation on Myths and Misconceptions can be adapted for your setting.
+- Tupange Pamoja’s Myth and Misconceptions Booklet and a presentation on Myths and Misconceptions can be adapted for your setting.

 - The Population Reference Bureau’s ENGAGE presentations offer 1-3 minute introductions on a range of topics, which can be incorporated into the training.